shaojwa/prog/pgu/pgu9.md

 example, printf uses the format string to determine how many other parameters are being sent.
 If we pushed the known arguments first, you wouldn’t be able to tell where they were on the stack.

+Also, even when parameters shorter than a word are passed to functions, they are passed as longs on the stack.